 East Africa refers to the region of Africa that extends to the easternmost region of the continent.
 There is a total of twenty-one countries in East Africa.
 The most fascinating aspect of Eastern Africa is that this region of the continent is that there are so many different groups within the easternmost region of Africa.These different subregions within the confines of Eastern Africa include…

 - Central African Federation

 - British East Africa Confederate

-East African countries lie along the Atlantic Ocean.
+East African countries lie along the Indian Ocean.
 The East African countries that lie directly along the coast of the Atlantic Ocean include Djibouti, Somalia, Kenya, Tanzania, Madagascar, and Seychelles.